-TVB engaged research company Dynata, formerly Research Now, to survey news media usage related to all four events.
+TVB engaged research company Dynata, formerly Research Now, to survey news media usage related to all five events.
 The analysis revealed that local broadcast TV news was overwhelmingly preferred as the go-to source for storm coverage over all other news sources during weather emergencies.
 Among the highlights:

 - Adults spent the most time with local TV news, compared to just a fraction of that for cable TV.